nickfargo/prochan/src/channel.coffee.md

               @buffer = buffer ? new Buffer 0, transducer
           @buffer.channel = this

-Essential aspects of the channel’s state are encoded as bits in `flags`.
+Essential aspects of the channel’s state are encoded by the `flags` integer.

         @flags = @buffer?.flags ?
 (EMPTY | FULL)